tensorlayer/HyperPose/doc/markdown-doc/cpp-inference.md

 cd cmake-build/Linux
 ./example-batch-detector
 # Or `./example-batch-detector --use_f16=true` if your GPU support float16
+# Use `./example-batch-detector --help` to find out the usage of flags.
 ```

 Then you'll see the output images in the `cmake-build/Linux` folder.